 Specific Carbohydrate Diet

-The SCD is a diet that limits most carbs.
+The Specific Carbohydrate Diet, also known as SCD, is a diet that limits most carbs.
 The theory is that reducing carbs to only ones that require minimal digestion can help to reduce inflammation in the bowels.
 The diet is challenging as the list of foods allowed is very limited.

 Some foods allowed in the diet are: vegetables, legumes, certain natural cheeses, unprocessed meats, poultry and eggs, nuts, most fruits and juices.
 The foods that are not allowed consist of: sugars, canned vegetables, all grains, starchy vegetables, processed and canned meats, various dairy products, candy/sweets.